Laura Ingraham

 Ingraham worked as a speechwriter in the Reagan administration in the late 1980s.
 She earned a Juris Doctor degree from the University of Virginia in 1991 and was a law clerk to U.S. Supreme Court justice Clarence Thomas.
 She then worked for the law firm Skadden, Arps, Slate, Meagher & Flom in New York City.
 Ingraham began her media career in the mid-1990s.
-Ingraham is known for her support for Donald Trump, and acted as an informal advisor during his presidency.
+Ingraham is known for her support for Donald Trump and acted as an informal advisor during his first presidency.

 Early life and education

 Ingraham grew up in Glastonbury, Connecticut, where she was born to Anne Caroline (née Kozak) and James Frederick Ingraham III.
 Her maternal grandparents were Polish immigrants and her father was of Irish and English ancestry.
+She has two brothers.
 She graduated from Glastonbury High School in 1981.

 Ingraham studied English literature and Russian at Dartmouth College, graduating in 1985 with a Bachelor of Arts.
 After college, Ingraham spent several years as a speechwriter for President Ronald Reagan's domestic policy advisor.
 She then attended the University of Virginia School of Law, where she was a notes editor for the Virginia Law Review.
 She graduated with a Juris Doctor in 1991.